-The Environment Agency's Hazardous Waste Interrogator (HWI) provides data relating to movements of waste consigned as hazardous when it is moved and/or changes hands e.g., when it is passed from producer to manager.
-This means that hazardous waste consigned between producers and disposal/treatment facilities, as well as most consignments between treatment facilities and final disposal sites, are recorded and then aggregated into a single dataset and made publicly available in the annual HWI.
+The Environment Agency's Hazardous Waste Interrogator (HWI) provides data relating to movements of waste which is consigned as hazardous when it is moved and/or changes hands e.g. when it is passed from producer to manager.
+This means that hazardous waste consigned between producers and disposal/treatment facilities, as well as most consignments between treatment facilities and final disposal sites, are recorded and then aggregated into a single dataset and made publicly available in a HWI that is updated each year.

 'Consignment notes' are used to record transfers of hazardous waste and it is the information from these notes that is reported in the HWI.
+The recording method means that the dataset may be incomplete for the following reasons: